Zacaria/learn-react/docs/Presentation.md

         this.state = {value: 0};
     }
     render() {
-        return <Presentational value={this.state.value}/>
+        // Container's state is passed to Presentationnal via props return <Presentational value={this.state.value}/>
     }
 }
 ```

-Use Composition instead of inheritance !
+Use Composition instead of inheritance

 ---